 When I’m creating a new website page, I’ll check the url slug.
 I want to keep a url slug short, on topic and include 1-2 keywords.
 For instance, the slug for this page is “Keyword-placement-website.”
 It communicates that this post is about keyword placement on a website.
 It’s relatively short and easy to type and on topic.
 However, “keyword placement” is a keyword I want to target for this blog post as well.
 Here’s a great Yoast article if you want to learn more about optimizing a url slug.

-*Important note here: If you are going back and changing the slug on a page that’s already been optimized on your site, be careful.
-You will likely need to create a “url redirection” as well.
+*Important note here: If you are going back and changing the slug on a page that’s already been published on your site, be careful.
+You will likely need to create a “url redirection” as well to avoid 404 errors.
 So, you may want to start out by just using keywords in the slug of new pages you create.

 Begin SEO Services offered by Simplified SEO Consulting